kissmetrics/km-support/_posts/2012-11-04-google-tag-manager.md

 [Google Tag Manager][gtm] is a free tag management system.
 Rather than editing site code every time you want to add HTML/JavaScript snippets, you can install the Tag Manager script *once* and make updates from within Google.

-The concept is similar to creating events with our [Event Library][evlib], where you install our main piece of JavaScript *once* and manage your events within [KISSmetrics][evlib-link].
+The concept is similar to creating events with our [Event Library][evlib], where you install our main piece of JavaScript *once* and manage your events within [Kissmetrics][evlib-link].

 ## Step 1: Get Started